ESX/ESXi 3.x/4.x hosts do not support 2-terabyte LUNs (3371739)

 Note: As of ESXi 5.0, support for LUNs larger then 2TB is available with both VMFS5 datastores and Physical-mode RDMs.
 However, virtual disks used in virtual machines and Virtual-mode RDMs are still limited to 2TB - 512 bytes.
 For more information, see vSphere 5 FAQ: VMFS-5 (2003813).

 The largest LUN size which can be presented to an ESX/ESXi host is 2TB - 512 bytes.
-This limitation is outlined in the Configuration Maximums guide for the appropriate version of ESX/ESXi.
+This limitation is outlined for multiple versions of ESX and ESXi in the Configuration Maximums.

 Understanding the Limitation